Jutho/TensorOperations.jl/docs/src/index.md

   - The ability to support different tensor types by overloading a minimal interface of tensor operations, or to support different implementation backends for the same tensor type.
+  - The ability to support different allocation strategies, e.g. in order to deal with the allocation of temporary tensor objects in evaluating tensor network contractions.
   - An efficient default implementation for Julia Base arrays that qualify as strided, i.e. such that its entries are layed out according to a regular pattern in memory.
 The only exceptions are `ReinterpretedArray` objects.
 Additionally, `Diagonal` objects whose